 The Company does not have any offsetting or netting of assets and liabilities as it relates to derivatives, repurchase and reverse repurchase agreements, and securities borrowing and securities lending activities.

-O. 5GI Securities
+- O. 5GI Securities

-The Company does not have any investments with an NAIC designation of 5GI as of December 31, 2023 and 2022.
+The Company does not have any investments with an National Association of Insurance Commissioners' designation of 5GI as of December 31, 2024 and 2023.